History of Minneapolis: Churches

-A changing city
+History

 In the first few decades of the 20th century, Minneapolis began to lose its dominant position in the flour milling industry, after reaching its peak in 1915–1916.
 The rise of steam power, and later electric power, eroded the advantage that St. Anthony Falls provided in water power.
 The wheat fields of the Dakotas and Minnesota's Red River Valley began suffering from soil exhaustion due to consecutive wheat crops, leading to an increase in wheat leaf rust and related crop diseases.
 The farmers of the southern plains developed a variety of hardy red winter wheat suitable for bread flour, and the Kansas City area gained prominence in milling.
 Also, due to changes in rail shipping rates, millers in Buffalo, New York were able to ship their flour more competitively.

 In response, companies such as the Washburn-Crosby Company and Pillsbury began marketing their brands specifically to consumers.
 Washburn-Crosby branded their flour "Gold Medal", in recognition of a prize won in 1880, and advertised with the slogan "Eventually – Why Not Now?"
 Pillsbury countered with their slogan, "Because Pillsbury's Best", incorporating their brand name "Pillsbury's Best".
 Washburn-Crosby invented the character Betty Crocker to answer product questions.
 They also purchased a radio station in 1924 and renamed it WCCO, standing for "Washburn Crosby Company".
 Washburn-Crosby merged with several other regional milling companies in 1928 and renamed themselves General Mills.
 Both General Mills and Pillsbury sought to diversify beyond flour milling by sponsoring baking contests and publishing recipes.
 They also began developing semi-prepared foods, such as Bisquick and prepared foods, such as Wheaties.